Key Takeaways

 Usually, the failure of a system doesn’t come down to one issue.

-In construction, time tracking breaks down because job sites are unpredictable, and most software is not built to handle how field crews actually work.
+In construction, time tracking crumbles because job sites are unpredictable, and most software is not built to handle how field crews actually work.
 From what we’ve seen, contractor time tracking usually fails for three main reasons.

-Reason 1: Contractors don’t work in one place
+Reason No. 1: Contractors don’t work in one place

-That works fine for an office, a retail store, or a warehouse.
-But contractors, this is different.
+That approach works fine for offices, retail stores, or warehouses, but not so well for contractors.
 Your team might start the morning at the shop, drive to a job site, stop at a supply house, and finish the day somewhere else.

 That is how you end up with timecards that look “close enough,” but are not accurate.

-Reason 2: Payroll problems usually start on the job site
+Reason No. 2: Payroll problems usually start on the job site

 Most contractor payroll problems start with small breakdowns in the field.
-An employee forgets to clock in.
-A foreman writes down hours on paper and loses the sheet.
-Someone switches job sites but never updates the job code.
+An employee forgets to clock in, a foreman writes down hours on paper and loses the sheet, or someone switches job sites but never updates the job code.

 That is when payroll becomes a problem.
 Suddenly, you’re fixing missing punches and piecing together the truth from texts and memory.

-Reason 3: Bad labor data can quietly destroy your profit margins
+Reason No. 3: Bad labor data can quietly destroy your profit margins

-Finally, the last issue is that many time tracking systems fail because they collect hours, but they do not collect clean labor data.
+Many time tracking systems fail because they collect hours but do not collect clean labor data.

-On paper, the timecards look complete.
-Everyone has hours.
-Payroll can run.
-But the information is not detailed enough to be useful.
+On paper, the timecards look complete; everyone has hours, and payroll can run, but the information is not detailed enough to be useful.

-If your system does not track hours by job, by crew, or by location, the data becomes blurry fast.
-That is how you end up with time tracking that technically “works,” but still leaves you guessing.
+If your system does not track hours by job, crew, or location, the data becomes blurry very quickly.
+That is how you end up with time tracking that technically “works” but still leaves you guessing.

 When labor data is inaccurate, job costing becomes unreliable.
 You stop knowing which jobs are profitable, which crews are performing well, and where your margins are leaking.